dragosgaftoneanu/okta-hooks-php/README.md

 ```

 ## Bugs?
-If you find a bug or encounter an issue when using the library, please open an issue on GitHub [here](https://github.com/dragosgaftoneanu-okta/okta-hooks-php/issues) and it will be further investigated.
+If you find a bug or encounter an issue when using the SDK, please open an issue on GitHub [here](https://github.com/dragosgaftoneanu/okta-hooks-php/issues) and it will be further investigated.